-SET) ↓ ightarrow units params $INPUTS$ outputs alarms comms tm/log setup test end
+SET ↓ $\blacktriangleright$ → units params INPUTS outputs alarms comms tm/log setup test end

 CUTOFF AINP The Cut-off is the lowest value that the instrument reads from the input sensor.
 The cut-off setting is the percentage of the span of the input values.
 All inputs at or below the cut-off value are considered negligible to the instrument and are ignored.
-In this case, the instrument uses the minimum

-value (set at PT-MIN).
+In this case, the instrument uses the minimum value (set at PT-MIN).

 FILTER AINP Input fluctuations caused by pulsating flow tend to create distortion in the input readings of the rate.
 The instrument has a digital filter that averages out these fluctuations.
 As a guide to the degree of filtering to use, the following table shows the response time (in seconds) to reach 90% and 99% of a step change in input.
 The value A is the filter constant that the user can set.

 Filter setting A Seconds to reach 90% of full swing Seconds to reach 99% of full swing

 0 0 0

 2 2 4

 4 4 8

-6 5 10
+· 6 5 10

 10 8 15

-15 12 23
+· 15 12 23

-20 14 27
+· 20 14 27

 25 18 34

 35 25 48

 45 32 62

 60 42 82

 75 52 102

 90 62 122

 99 68 134

 The input filter range is from 0 to 99.
-A setting of 0 (zero) means that there is no filtering.
+A setting of 0 (zero) means there is no filtering.

-SET) ↓ $ ightharpoonup$ units params $ ext{INPUTS}$ outputs alarms comms tm/log setup test end CORR HINP Analog input non-linearity can be corrected as follows: LINEAR is used if the flowmeter provides a linear signal SQUARE is used if the flowmeter requires square root extraction NON-LINEAR to use the following linearity correction parameters Use NO-PTS AINP This parameter is available for viewing and editing only when the correction type is set to Non-linear.
+SET V $\blacktriangleright$ - Units params INPUTS outputs alarms comms tm/log setup test end CORR RINP Analog input non-linearity can be corrected as follows: LINEAR is used if the flowmeter provides a linear signal SQUARE is used if the flowmeter requires square root extraction NON-LINEAR to use the following linearity correction parameters Use or to select LINEAR, SQUARE or NON-LINEAR.
+NO-PT5 AINP This parameter is available for viewing and editing only when the correction type is set to Non-linear.
 Enter the number of non-linearity correction points.
-Press ▲ or ▼ to select a number between 1 and 20 for the number of correction points.
+Press $\blacktriangle$ or $\checkmark$ to select a number between 1 and 20 for the number of correction points.

-SET) ↓ ightharpoonup units params $INPUTS$ outputs alarms comms tm/log setup test end INP-01 FINP to INP-n This parameter is available for viewing and editing only when the correction type is set to Non-linear.
+SET) ↓ $\blacktriangleright$ -> Units params INPUTS outputs alarms comms tm/log setup test end INP-Ø1 HINP to INP-n This parameter is available for viewing and editing only when the correction type is set to Non-linear.
 Enter the normalised input value for the correction point.
 The instrument uses linear interpolation between the correction points.
 An input and an output value are entered for each correction point.
 The values are normalised between the minimum point (0.0) and the maximum point (1.0).
 Only the points between 0 and 1 are required to be entered and should be entered in ascending order.
 The following diagram shows a 5 point linearised representation of the input from a hypothetical transmitter.
 The heavy black line represents the actual input from the transmitter.
 The light black line is the approximation that the instrument uses.
-Normalised Output 1.0 Value OUT-05 OUT-01 You can press the DISPLAY key to skip the non-linear points and go to the next item.
-OUT-01 AINP to OUT-n This parameter is available for viewing and editing only when the correction type is set to Non-linear.
+Normalised Output 1.0 OUT-05 - OUT-01 You can press the DISPLAY key to skip the non-linear points and go to the next item.
+DUT-Ø1 HINP to DUT-n This parameter is available for viewing and editing only when the correction type is set to Non-linear.
 Enter the normalised output value for the correction point.
 REMOTE KEY You can assign the remote key input to duplicate any one of the key switches on the front panel.
-Press or to select NO-1 through NO-5 as the key on the front panel (from left to right) that is set as the remote key input.
+Press A or V to select NO-1 through NO-5 as the key on the front panel (from left to right) that is set as the remote key input.
 Select NONE to disable the remote key function.